CharlieInRain/docs-site/docs/get-started.md

 ### Use SDKs

 SDKs are also provided as a starting point for your apps.<br/>
-There are two advanced SDK solutions for Binance chain: [Java](<https://github.com/binance-chain/java-sdk>) and [Golang](<https://github.com/binance-chain/go-sdk>).<br/>
+There are two advanced SDK solutions for BNB Beacon Chain: [Java](<https://github.com/binance-chain/java-sdk>) and [Golang](<https://github.com/binance-chain/go-sdk>).<br/>
 Both solutions provide functions for:<br/>

 * Create wallets and manage keys
-* Encode/sign transactions and submit to Binance Chain/DEX, including Transfer, New Order, Cancel Order, etc.
+* Encode/sign transactions and submit to BNB Beacon Chain/DEX, including Transfer, New Order, Cancel Order, etc.
-* Communicate with Binance Chain/DEX Node RPC calls through public node RPC services or your own private full nodes
+* Communicate with BNB Beacon Chain/DEX Node RPC calls through public node RPC services or your own private full nodes

 Please refer to specific SDK documentation for more information: